s-h-a-d-o-w/simple-async-memo/README.md

 ## Alternatives <a name="alternatives"></a>

-[Moize](https://github.com/planttheidea/moize) offers great performance but unfortunately not the type of lazy cache renewal I was looking for and its architecture is structured in a way that doesn't allow for contributing such a feature easily.
+[Moize](https://github.com/planttheidea/moize) offers great performance and has async options but unfortunately not the type of lazy cache renewal I was looking for.
+And its architecture is structured in a way that doesn't allow for contributing such a feature easily.
 (If this changes, let me know 😉)

-[fast-memoize](https://github.com/caiogondim/fast-memoize.js) - another very minimalistic (thus - no special async support), high performance contender.
+[fast-memoize](https://github.com/caiogondim/fast-memoize.js) - quite possibly currently the fastest memoization library but no special async support and because it stringifies arguments (if you use more than 1), it doesn't play well with anything that doesn't show up in that (such as functions and symbols) out of the box.